Gelfand-Fuks cohomology of vector fields on algebraic varieties: Algebraic Gelfand-Fuks cohomology

 Let $(A, V)$ be a Rinehart pair, that is, let $A$ be a unital commutative associative algebra and $V$ be a Lie algebra, such that $V$ is an $A$-module, and $A$ is a $V$-module with $V$ acting on $A$ by derivations, satisfying

 A prime example of a Rinehart pair is given by vector fields on a variety.
 Let $X$ be a smooth irreducible affine algebraic variety over a field $\k$ of characteristic zero.
-To construct a Rinehart pair, we take $A$ to be the algebra of polynomial functions on $X$ and $V$ the Lie algebra of polynomial vector fields on $X$, $V = \Der\,A$.
+To construct a Rinehart pair, we take $A$ to be the coordinate ring of $X$ and $V$ the Lie algebra of polynomial vector fields on $X$, $V = \Der\,A$.

 \begin{definition} For a Rinehart pair $(A, V)$, a module $M$ is called an \emph{$AV$-module} if $M$ is an $A$-module, a $V$-module, and their actions are compatible via the Leibniz rule

 \end{definition}